 UCP is and has been committed to undertaking robust evaluations to ensure that activities are supporting our students effectively, and that evidence of impact is available to make any required improvements and also to inform and develop our wider approach to access and participation.
-As a result of this in 2019/20 we established the Admissions and Widening Access Committee, chaired by the Deputy Director and comprising heads of departments, academics and student representation.
+These have been considered in light of new priorities articulated by the OfS in 2022 and as such are referenced within the introduction.
+As a result of this in 2019/20 we established the Admissions and Widening Access Committee (AWAC), chaired by the Deputy Director and comprising heads of departments, academics and student representation.
 This group meets monthly and has a remit of evaluating progress against the Access and Participation Plan.
 Each department head is responsible for monitoring and presenting progress against targets relating to their areas, for example the admission and marketing leads are responsible for Access, the student support lead is responsible for Success and the Employability and Progression lead responsible for progression.
 The HE Management Information Officer also plays a pivotal role in the collation, review and distribution of data to support the activities and functions of this committee.
 This committee then reports to the HE Academic Board where decisions regarding investment and financial planning are made which are based on detailed data and evaluation.
 The work of this board is ultimately overseen by the UCP Council, our governing body.

-The OfS evaluation self-assessment tool was used to ascertain the confidence of academic, marketing and pastoral staff in evaluating the impact of planned activities and reliability and validity of the evidence that will be produced.
+The OfS evaluation self-assessment tool23 was used to ascertain the confidence of academic, marketing and pastoral staff in evaluating the impact of planned activities and reliability and validity of the evidence that will be produced.
 It is evident that to evaluate effectively work will need to be undertaken in the collection and analysis of data.
 From July 2020 we have been able to analyse access data for validated students with success measures being available from July 2021 onwards.